-Harris found an old set list from Potato Creek Johnny, the Deadwood pioneer who was a fiddle player who performed many shows and at numerous events in the pioneer days, and added a song to the collection.
+Harris found an old setlist from Potato Creek Johnny, the Deadwood pioneer who was a fiddle player who performed many shows and at numerous events in the pioneer days, and added a song to the collection.

-Gao Hong, a Minneapolis musician who performs traditional Chinese music, provided a song played on a pipa, a Chinese lute.
+Gao Hong, a Minneapolis musician who performs traditional Chinese music, provided a song played on the pipa, a Chinese lute.
 The song, "Wild Geese Ascending Upon a Sandbank," was almost assuredly played in Deadwood in the late 19th century, Harris said.

 "It's one of the most popular songs from the Qin Dynasty," he said.

-Harris and his fellow musicians also recorded a klezmer, a Jewish folk song usually played while people perform a circular dance.
+Harris and his fellow musicians also recorded klezmer, a Jewish folk song usually played while people perform a circular dance.
 "So that was a trip for a bunch of white boys," he said as he demonstrates some of the steps.

 A Native American buffalo song is also included on the CD.